 Unlike other cryptocurrencies that provide a single wallet app, which is typically used for both sending and receiving payments, Graft separates those functions, just like in the “real world”, between buyer’s wallet app and merchant’s point of sale app.
 So the users with different interests will never be confused by the “opposite” features they never use, such as top up in the wallet or payout in the point of sale.

 And finally, the network of Dash masternodes is based on Proof of Stake, while Dash miners still use Proof of Work.
 The owner of each masternode is required to pledge 1000 coins (~ $200,000) in order to be able to perform InstantSend or PrivateSend.
-Unlike Dash, all Graft network nodes are both instant authorizers and miners, and so they earn their right to issue real time payment approvals by successfully mining blocks.
+Unlike Dash, all Graft blockchain nodes are both instant authorizers and miners, and so they earn their right to issue real time payment approvals by successfully mining blocks.
 Thus, both real time authorization and mining are enabled by Proof of Work, which makes the whole system more fair and secure.

 Yes, Graft is mineable.
 Unlike most cryptocurrencies, Graft consists of supernodes that process two-phase payment transaction, just like “traditional” credit card payments: real time authorization and settlement (mining).
 Also, supernodes may host additional brokerage services such as credit card authorizations, instant exchanges, and merchant payouts.
 Supernodes receive mining reward for each solved block, but they do not earn transaction fees from mining.
 Transaction fees can be earned by processing real time transaction approvals.
 Supernode is allowed to participate in real time authorization process only after successfully solving a new block.